 On my way to Basel, I traveled through Zurich, a city for which I think the best adjective is “sturdy.”
 The city runs like clockwork – and is punctuated by clocks at every turn – and is incredibly easy to navigate.
 It sits on the edge of a beautiful lake, and though I didn’t have much time in the city (and was advised there wasn’t much to see), at least walking by the water provided for a pretty view.

 …and by night.

 Basel, just an hour north from Zurich by train, has aspects of both a quaint European village and an industrial powerhouse.
-Walking its adorable cobblestone streets, you pass the beautiful old city hall and hundreds-year old buildings, made even more picturesque when covered in snow.
+Walking its adorable cobblestone streets, you pass the beautiful old city hall and centuries-old buildings, made even more picturesque when covered in snow.

 On the other hand, a number of companies have corporate headquarters on the border city – Basel deals with the Swiss, Germans and French – and the city is lined with factories and office buildings.
 Despite its international surroundings, the city is Swiss through and through (or so I’m told).
 There’s a sense of formality and punctuality to all operations that is hard to find elsewhere, and the cheese selection is phenomenal.